-This term, MT 2021, we will be running sessions online in Zoom.
+This academic year, we will be running sessions online in Zoom.
 We run two kinds of voice-coaching sessions: masterclasses (two-hour long group sessions with eight to 12 participants) and one-to-one sessions (under an hour with the session tailored to your unique requirements).
-The sessions are led by experienced voice coaches, Stewart Theobald and Sue Henry.
-Stewart’s and Sue’s profiles are available at the bottom of this page.
+The sessions are led by experienced voice coaches, Delia Lloyd and Sue Henry.
+Both their profiles are available at the bottom of this page.

 Communication and presentation skills for teaching: One-to-one with Sue Henry